 The Alcohol and Gaming Commission of Ontario’s (AGCO) core regulatory functions related to horse racing in Ontario include licensing, officiating, investigations and inspection activities.
 The AGCO oversees the province’s racetracks and teletheatres.
-The agency appointments racetrack officials and other persons whose duties relate to the actual running of horse races.
+The agency appoints racetrack officials and other persons whose duties relate to the actual running of horse races.
 The AGCO also establishes and enforces the Rules of Racing.

-- The CPMA establishes equine drug elimination guidelines, and tests official samples taken from equine athletes;
+- The CPMA establishes equine drug elimination guidelines, and tests official samples taken from equine athletes

-- AGCO Race Officials determine which horses are called for testing;
+- AGCO Race Officials determine which horses are called for testing

-- AGCO Race Officials and inspectors conduct reviews of positive tests, inspections, and determine penalties and suspensions, as per the AGCO Rules of Racing.
+- AGCO Race Officials and inspectors conduct reviews of positive tests, inspections, and determine penalties and suspensions, as per the AGCO Rules of Racing

-- Veterinary presence during race days, conducting pre-race exams;
+- Veterinary presence during race days, conducting pre-race exams

-- Legislative protection of racehorses to prevent neglect and abuse;
+- Legislative protection of racehorses to prevent neglect and abuse

 - Accident and death reviews and inspections